Consuming more of this may help lower your blood pressure

 Within flavonoids, there is a distinct subgroup called flavanols.
 They’re known for their possible antioxidant effect on cardiovascular disease specifically.
 Flavanols are found in high concentrations in tea, berries, apples, grapes, red wine and cocoa, as well as peaches, tomatoes, onions, kale, broccoli and lettuce.

-A new study is now adding more evidence that flavanols may have a beneficial effect on your heart health.
+A study is adding more evidence that flavanols may have a beneficial effect on your heart health.

 Researchers studied the diets of more than 25,000 people and compared it with their blood pressure, a risk factor for heart disease.
 They used a novel method – a biomarker in their urine – to more precisely measure the amount of flavanols they ate.